pleteaud/Fatigue-Detection/README.md

 %%%%% image of ledalab processing

 ## Classification Approach
-Given prolong stress is the main contributer of mental fatigue, our proposed algorithm to determining if an individual is going to be mentally exhausted is as follows:
+Given prolonged stress is the main contributor to mental fatigue, our proposed algorithm for determining if an individual is going to be mentally exhausted is as follows:

-* Create stress thresholds based on the lowest and max mean EDA and ECG features (e.g linearly map feature values).
+1. Create stress thresholds based on the lowest and max mean EDA and ECG features (e.g linearly map feature values).
-* If the user is near or at the max feature value for an excessive amount of time (.75 hour), indicate to them to take a break or they'll start to to be feel mentally tired.
+2. If the user is near or at the max feature value for an excessive amount of time (.75 hour), indicate to them to take a break.

 %%%% insert rough diagram of workflow

 ## Results and Conclusion